youfoundron/react-redux-collect/README.md

 ])
 ```

-If you have only one prop to connect, you can pass its arguments as parameters to collect.
+If you have only one prop to connect, you can pass its arguments as parameters to `collect`.
 ```javascript
 import collect from 'react-redux-collect'